ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ### Validator schema

-The schema for validator configuration should have a similar format than the settings schema has, except it has an additional level, to group settings for a certain validation mechanism:
+The schema for validator configuration should have a similar format to the settings schema, except it has an additional level, to group settings for a certain validation mechanism:

 -   The key on the 1st level is a string, identifying a validator
 -   Assigned to that is a HashMap (2nd level) of settings